softeng-feup/open-cx-facas/docs/Development-Report.md

 * **Preconditions:** The attendee must be logged in.
 * **Postconditions:** The are none.
 * **Normal Flow:**
-  * Actor selects the option to all the talks.
+  * Actor selects the option to see all the talks.
   * Actor views all the talks.
   * Actor selects or unselects one or several talks.
   * Actor returns to the home page.